c-s-li/c-s-li.github.io/index.md

 **Peng, Y.Y.
 (Bachelor of Business Analytics)**

 Live streaming e-commerce: A new way of promoting online shopping by gratifying consumers’ in-store and in-person shopping experiences.
-Submitted and reviewed in the **Journal of Business Research**, Under revision.
+Reviewed in the **Journal of Business Research**, Under revision.

 [SCIE, Impact factor **7.55**, JCR Q1, Ranking 28/153]